The-Sessions-Network/Sessions/README.md

 The purpose of this project is to coordinate pools of talent and resources for teams developing new projects called “Sessions”.

 ‘Sessions’ are open collaborative projects curated, funded and developed by the community.
-You can propose a new development Sessions on our Github: .
+You can propose a new development Sessions in the 'Issues' section: https://github.com/The-Sessions-Network/Sessions/issues.

 This project’s primary goal is to offer assistance and resources in areas such as product, management, funding, cross-promotion, partner acquisition, digital rights management, monetization/sales, and audience development" in exchange for work, collaborative contributions, donations and volunteering.